vmsaif/parallel_process_control/readme.md

 NOTE:
 - Config filename has to be "config.txt" without the quotes in the same directory.
 Which will be used in the program.
 - The Parent Process ID is printed at the top line of the program.
-Which will be used.
+Which will be used later.
 See below.

 ## 1. Process herder